 If you are making pita chips, heat some oil in a pot, cut the bread in bite size pieces and fry the bread in hot oil; it fries quickly.
 Transfer to a plate with paper towel to absorb extra oil.

-If your are making it with flat bread such as naan, heat it in the oven for about 8 to 10 minutes.
+If your are making it with flat bread such as naan, heat it in the oven until bread is soft and warm.

 For the topping, cook the ground beef with the seasonings and break up until it’s crumbly and fully cooked.
 Taste and adjust seasoning.

 Pan fry the pine nuts or almonds with some olive oil or butter.

 Now to put it all together, place the bread on the bottom of the platter, top with hummus and then top with the ground beef.
 Add the pine nuts or almonds on top and drizzle with olive oil, a dash of paprika and garnish with freshly chopped parsley if desired.